SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 The integration example illustrated in [Connecting to Solace JMS provider](#ConnToSolJMS) of this guide uses the authentication information specified in the custom properties of the Solace resource adapter.
 These authentication properties are used whenever Application Managed authentication is specified for a JCA resource.
 No matter the authentication mode (Application-Managed or Container-Managed) specified for a resource, the Solace "MessageVPN" information for a connection is always retrieved from the Solace resource adapter configured properties (or from the configured properties of one of the JCA entities – connection factory, administered object or activation specification).

 JBoss supports configuration of Container-Managed authentication for JCA connection factories.
-The JAAS login module ConfiguredIdentityLoginModule can be used to provide EJB Container-supplied sign-on credentials to the Solace message broker.
+The JAAS login module ConfiguredIdentityLoginModule can be used to provide EJB Container-supplied sign-on credentials to the Solace event broker.
 Refer to [JBOSS-SEC] for more details on configuring EJB Security.

-The message broker supports a variety of client authentications schemes as described in the Solace documentation [Client Authentication and Authorization]({{ site.links-docs-client-authenticate-authorize }}){:target="_top"}.
+The event broker supports a variety of client authentications schemes as described in the Solace documentation [Client Authentication and Authorization]({{ site.links-docs-client-authenticate-authorize }}){:target="_top"}.
 The Solace JCA resource adapter supports a subset of these schemes including `Basic` authentication and 'SSL Client Certificate' authentication.
 The default authentication scheme used by the Solace JMS Resource Adapter is AUTHENTICATION_SCHEME_BASIC.

 The value of the Solace Resource Adapter custom property 'extendedProps' is used to specify an alternate authentication scheme such as 'AUTHENTICATION_SCHEME_CLIENT_CERTIFICATE'.
 The value of the custom property 'extendedProps' consists of a semicolon-separated list of Solace JMS property / value pairs (SOLACE_PROPERTY=value).
 You can specify the required properties for an alternate authentication scheme using this technique.
 Refer to the [Solace JMS API Online Reference Documentation]({{ site.links-docs-jms-api }}){:target="_top"} for further details on the required JMS properties for configuring SSL client certificate authentication.